Q-groupoids and their cohomology: Introduction

+As an application, we introduce a notion of equivariant $Q$-cohomology, arising from a suitable action of a $Q$-group $\mathcal{G}$ on a $Q$-manifold $\mathcal{M}$.
+In the case where the quotient $\mathcal{M}/\mathcal{G}$ is a graded manifold and the projection $\mathcal{M} \to \mathcal{M}/\mathcal{G}$ is a principal $\mathcal{G}$-bundle, we show that the equivariant $Q$-cohomology coincides with the $Q$-cohomology of the quotient.
+As a special case, we give a noninfinitesimal model for equivariant Lie algebroid cohomology.

 There is a close relationship between the supergeometric approach to $\LA$-group\-oids and Voronov's supergeometric approach to double Lie algebroids \cite{voronov:mack}.
-This relationship will be spelled out in \cite{m:qalg} and \cite{mw}.
+This relationship will be detailed in \cite{m:qalg} and \cite{mw}.

 The structure of the paper is as follows.
-In \S\ref{sec:zgraded}, we give a brief introduction to supermanifolds with a $\integers$-grading.
-In \S\ref{sec:q}, we define supergroupoids and $Q$-groupoids, and describe the $[-1]$ functor from the category of $\LA$-groupoids to the category of $Q$-groupoids.
-In \S\ref{sec:cohomology}, we describe the double complex of a $Q$-groupoid.
+In \S\ref{sec:zgraded}, we give a brief introduction to $\integers$-graded manifolds.
+In \S\ref{sec:q}, we define graded groupoids and $Q$-groupoids, and describe the $[-1]$ functor from the category of $\LA$-groupoids to the category of $Q$-groupoids.
+In \S\ref{sec:cohomology}, we describe the functor from $Q$-groupoids to simplicial $Q$-manifolds and define $Q$-groupoid cohomology.

-In the remaining sections, we apply the $[-1]$ functor to some examples of $\LA$-groupoids and consider the resulting double complexes.
+We then apply the $[-1]$ functor to some examples of $\LA$-groupoids and consider the resulting double complexes.
 In \S\ref{sec:tangent}, we reproduce the de Rham double complex, which includes as special cases the simplicial model for equivariant cohomology and a model for orbifold cohomology.
+In \S\ref{sec:equivq}--\ref{sec:orb}, we describe the more general notions of equivariant $Q$- and orbifold $Q$-cohomology.

-In the $\LA$-groupoid point of view, these models naturally generalize to Lie algebroid cohomology.
-The cotangent prolongation groupoid of a Poisson groupoid is addressed in \S\ref{sec:cotangent}, and in \S\ref{sec:vacant} we consider the case of vacant $\LA$-groupoids.
-Vacant $\LA$-groupoids always arise from a matched pair, consisting of a Lie groupoid and a Lie algebroid that compatibly act on each other.
+\S\ref{sec:cotangent} addresses the cotangent prolongation groupoid of a Poisson groupoid, and in \S\ref{sec:vacant} we consider the case of vacant $\LA$-groupoids, which always arise from a matched pair consisting of a Lie groupoid and a Lie algebroid that compatibly act on each other.

 \begin{ack}This work was partly supported by a fellowship from Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico.
 I would like to thank Alan Weinstein for providing much support and advice as my thesis advisor during the period when the main ideas of the paper were developed, as well as for comments on drafts of the paper.
-I would also like to thank Henrique Bursztyn for useful comments.\end{ack}
+I would also like to thank Henrique Bursztyn and Kirill Mackenzie for useful comments.
+Finally, I would like to thank the anonymous referee, whose comments led to a substantially revised and greatly improved version of the paper.\end{ack}